|

 over (There is also a complete set-up called a ″Hot dog″ roller (for painting behind toilet tanks) that includes

 a long metal handle and a roller already on it - that could almost be the same size as a hot dog.
-Submerge your roller into

 the sealer completely, then (using your wrist motion - like turning a door knob - but with a quick flick of the wrist - spin